CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/statistics.md

 )
 ```

-### GETIS_ORD_QUADKEY
+### GETIS_ORD_QUADBIN

 {{% bannerNote type="code" %}}
-carto.GETIS_ORD_QUADKEY(input, size, kernel)
+carto.GETIS_ORD_QUADBIN(input, size, kernel)
 {{%/ bannerNote %}}

 **Description**

-This function computes the Getis-Ord Gi* statistic for each quadkey index in the input array.
+This function computes the Getis-Ord Gi* statistic for each quadbin index in the input array.

 * `input`: `ARRAY<STRUCT<index STRING, value FLOAT64>>` input data with the indexes and values of the cells.
-* `size`: `INT64` size of the quadkey kring (distance from the origin).
+* `size`: `INT64` size of the quadbin kring (distance from the origin).
 This defines the area around each index cell that will be taken into account to compute its Gi* statistic.
 * `kernel`: `STRING` [kernel function](https://en.wikipedia.org/wiki/Kernel_(statistics)) to compute the spatial weights across the kring.
 Available functions are: uniform, triangular, quadratic, quartic and gaussian.

 **Return type**